 When managing capital, management's objective is to ensure the entity continues as a going concern as well as to maintain optimal returns to shareholders and benefits for other stakeholders.
 Management also aims to maintain a capital structure that ensures the lowest cost of capital available to the entity.
 Management is constantly adjusting the capital structure to take advantage of favourable costs of capital or high returns on assets.
-The Company defines its Capital as the total funds under management, being \$41,188,447 at 30 June 2011 (30 June 2010: \$38,478,840), including equities and cash reserves.
+The Company defines its capital as the total funds under management, being \$33,352,656 at 30 June 2012 (30 June 2011: \$41,188,447), including equities and cash reserves.
 The Company does not have any additional externally imposed capital requirements however has as a goal the ability to continue to grow assets under management and maintain a sustainable dividend return to shareholders.
 To assist with meeting its internal guidelines, Katana Asset Management Limited holds regular Investment Committee meetings to assess the equity portfolio.

-12 Reserves and retained earnings / (accumulated losses)
+12 Reserves and retained earnings/(accumulated losses)

-30 June 2011 \$ 30 June 2010 \$

 (a) Reserves

+AT CONSOLIDATED

+30 June 2012 30 June 2011

+\$ \$

 Option premium reserve 101,100 101,100

+101,100 101,100

 The option premium reserve is used to record the value of share based payments provided to employees, including KMP, as part of their remuneration.

 (b) Retained profits/(accumulated losses)

-Movements in retained earnings / (accumulated losses) were as follows:
+Movements in retained profits/(accumulated losses) were as follows:

+AT CONSOLIDA TED

+30 June 2012 30 June 2011

+\$ \$

-Balance 1 July (1,515,368) (6,002,563)
+Balance 1 July 715,715 (1,515,368)

-Net profit after tax attributable to members of the Company 3,940,477 5,308,691
+Net profit after tax attributable to members of the Company (5,209,056) 3,940,477

-Dividends (1,709,394) (821,496)
+Dividends (691,970) (1,709,394)

-Balance 30 June 715,715 (1,515,368)
+Balance 30 June (5,185,311) 715,715